-- iOS 13, macOS 10.15, watchOS 6, tvOS 13 will be demonstrated
+- Apple announces iOS 13, macOS Catalina, watchOS 6 and tvOS 13 updates

-- New Mac Pro is a possibility
+- New Mac Pro starts at $5,999

 WWDC is one of the biggest dates in Apple's calendar, second only to the autumn iPhone launch in importance and hype.
 The Worldwide Developer Conference is Apple's summer training and networking event for software developers, but it begins with a series of product announcements that will be watched around the world.

 WWDC 2019's opening keynote speech, which took place at 6pm (UK time) on 3 June, revealed major updates to the software running on the Mac, iPhone, iPad, Apple Watch and Apple TV, and saw the release of those software updates in beta form.
 There were important hardware unveilings too: we finally got a glimpse of the new Mac Pro and its accompanying premium monitor.

 In this article we round up everything that was announced at WWDC 2019.

 The headline act.
 So many people have an iPhone, iPad or iPod touch that a chart-topping iOS app can potentially be downloaded hundreds of millions of times.

 iOS 13 brings performance upgrades - Craig Federighi said updaters can expect 30% faster Face ID unlock, and for apps to launch twice as quickly - as well as smaller app download sizes.

 Dark Mode, as heavily predicted ahead of the event, arrived too.
 This will apply system-wide but developers will need to build in compatibility for third-party apps.